Photo of rare, endangered fish that walks on its "hands" wins underwater photography contest

 Remy spent nine hours diving in the Derwent River to take the photos, according to the Ocean Art contest.

-Remy described the photography mission on Facebook, saying the visibility during his dive was about 2 meters (6 and a half feet), unless he kicked the bottom, churning up silt or sand, which made the visibility zero.
+Remy described the photography mission on Facebook, saying the visibility during his dive was about 2 meters (6 1/2 feet), unless he kicked the bottom, churning up silt or sand, which made the visibility zero.
 He said he saw a few handfish, and that they tended to flee quickly, but he managed to get a few close-ups of one of the handfish.

 Another photo of a bobtail squid that Remy captured in Tasmania was also recognized in the photography contest, taking third place in the macro category.
 He said these animals are usually photographed with a long macro lens, but he used a wet lens and got so close, the lens was nearly touching the squid.